Compromise in relationships is part of our daily lives as we build relationships.

 - Sexual intimacy: For married couples, it is very possible that you have different libido, sexual drive and orientation with your spouse.
 Therefore, mutual consideration and understanding is key to reaching a compromise in your sex life and styles.
 I have heard spouses complain and even consider leaving their marriages because of issues on different libidos between them and their spouses.
 However, with efficient communication and consideration, you can reach a compromise on this area.

-- You can add other areas that are peculiar to your marriage such as: place of residence, job types, parenting styles, family finance management and expenditure patterns, etc.
+- You can add other areas that are peculiar to your marriage such as: place of residence, job types, parenting styles, living with relatives and other extended family members, etc.